HazyResearch/bazaar/pipe/README.md

 Since the components read and write our language-agnostic schemas, we can now plug together components in arbitrary programming languages including python, scala, julia.

 When working with Scala, you can choose to use static typing or not.
-If you use static typing, typedefs make code compact and clean:
+If you use static typing, [our typedefs](src/main/scala/com/clearcut/pipe/model/package.scala) make code compact and clean:
 ```
 type ID = String
 type Poss = Array[String]